adlytaibi/ocapi/README.md

     * Note: The use of host networking is only needed when running this docker container on OnCommand API Services server.
       You can delete the line `network_mode: host` from `docker-compose.yml` when running this container elsewhere.
+      Also, keep in mind that this container is configured by default to listen on port 443.
+Therefore, the OnCommand API Services server should be running on port 8443 for example.

 4. The login page can be accessed using the URL below: